icflorescu/aspax-express/README.md

 Have a look at [this demo repository](https://github.com/icflorescu/aspax-demo) to see it in action.

 ## What does it **actually** do?
-In plain English:

-- It does nothing in development mode;
-- In production mode, on application startup it reads the map produced by `aspax pack` and registers the `app.locals.asset()` method you can use translate all the asset URLs in your views.
+In plain English, on application startup it reads the map produced by `aspax pack` and registers an `app.locals.asset()` method you'll have to use in your views to translate all the asset URLs.

 Have a look at the main file [here](https://github.com/icflorescu/aspax-express/blob/master/index.js) for details.